SeoulSKY/fintech/README.md

 # Fintech Organization
 **For Users: Installing and using the program:**

 This is a website so you don't need to install anything to use this program.
 The website is running on a Linux server and it's available 24 hours!
-Just visit the following address: http://172.105.111.35:8080
+Click [here] (http://172.105.111.35:8080)

 **For Developers: Installing and running product from GitLab:**